 Carbon dioxide - seasonal cycles

-This is an exam style question suitable for GCSE chemistry making use of real data sets showing carbon dioxide concentrations at Mauna Loa, a volcano on the island of Hawai'i in the Northern Hemisphere.
+This is an exam style question suitable for GCSE chemistry.
+It makes use of real data sets showing carbon dioxide concentrations at Mauna Loa, a volcano on the island of Hawai'i in the Northern Hemisphere.
+There is a downloadable question sheet and teacher guidance.

 ©The Royal Meteorological Society.
 All rights reserved.